VDA5050/VDA5050/VDA5050_EN.md

 All keywords are case sensitive.
 All field names are in camelCase.
-All enumerations are in UPPERCASE.
+All enumerations are in UPPERCASE without underscores.

 ### 6.1.1 Optional fields